-Transport and infrastructure in AlgeriaOur listing of the primary kinds of transport compares the infrastructure of Algeria with the average of all countries in Africa.
+Transport and infrastructure in AlgeriaOur listing of the primary types of transport compares the infrastructure of Algeria with the average of all countries in Africa.
 The main traffic and transport routes are in good condition, but do not reach the level of the leading industrial nations.

 › Airports in Algeria